La tempête de fin octobre

 Propped up on their seasonal skeletal scaffolding,

-leurs bateaux acadiens are on the wharf’s dryland,
+leurs bateaux acadiens are safely stored on the wharf’s dryland pour l’hiver,

 the names of their children (never their wives or girlfriends)

-One season is over, but the other proceeds apace.
+The lobster season is over in Zone 25, but the change of seasons proceeds apace.

 This tempête won’t be too bad – not like Fiona,